donovanmagryta/ESP8266-LED-API/README.md

 1. Sign up for a free PHP web hosting service such as 000webhost.com and load the led.php file onto there.

-2. Download Python and install to path.
+2. Download Python from https://www.python.org/downloads/ and be sure to enable install to path.

 3. Open cmd.exe command line app.